yohasebe/monadic-chat/docs/faq-user-interface.md

 - **Assistant (to add to past messages)**<br />Add text as a message from the AI assistant.
 Use it to add to past messages as part of the context.
 - **System (to provide additional direction)**<br />Use this to provide additional system prompts.

+---

+**A**: When I access localhost:4567 in the browser, it shows "Not Secure".
+Is this a security concern?

+**Q**: This application is secure because the server only accepts connections from `localhost` (`127.0.0.1`).
+The "Not Secure" warning shown in your browser is not a concern for this local connection.